-The best survey tools make it simple and easy to collect feedback from customers in order to manage business insights.
+The best survey tools make it simple and easy to collect feedback from customers in order to help improve with business insights.

 There are always ways to improve business products or services, but knowing which ways would best please customers can be difficult to know.
 Choices that may seem intuitive within the business can seem alien and off-putting outside of it.